 Your application will not be assessed until all of your supporting documents have been received.
 It is your responsibility to ensure your application is complete, which you can check in your Student Centre.

 A form of rolling admissions is used, which means that some decisions are sent out before all the files have been read.
 Applications will start to be assessed after December 1 as they become complete.
 This is one reason to have your application submitted and supporting documents in as early as possible.

 Due to the nature of the assessment process, there is no typical timeframe in which you will receive a decision after your application becomes complete.
 You may receive a decision very quickly, or you might receive a decision later in the admission cycle.

-All applicants will receive an email with either an offer, regrets, or waitlist notification no later than the end of June.
+New for 2022: All applicants will receive an offer, regrets, or waitlist notification through your My UCalgary Student Centre no later than the end of June.
 Most applications become complete between January and March.